-The MTA's construction chief, Janno Lieber, is expected to become the agency's chief executive officer in an acting capacity, according to sources familiar with the leadership move.
+The MTA's construction chief, Janno Lieber, will become the agency's chief executive officer in an acting capacity on Saturday, Gov. Andrew Cuomo confirmed in a statement Thursday.

 Cuomo nominated Lieber, the MTA's chief development officer, to become its permanent chief executive.
 Cuomo then nominated Sarah Feinberg, currently the MTA's interim president of New York City Transit, to become chair of the board.

 Feinberg told NY1 she is stepping down from her post, after leading the agency in charge of subway, bus and paratransit operations during the coronavirus pandemic.

 "I was always actually leaving the transit presidency this week," she told NY1.
 "The hope was that I would go on to become the first woman chair of the MTA.
 That's in flux."